 Victoria joined Watsi on February 28th, 2019.
-Eleven months ago, Victoria became the 4763rd member to automatically support a new Watsi patient every month.
-Since then, 876 more people have become monthly donors!
+One year ago, Victoria became the 4763rd member to automatically support a new Watsi patient every month.
+Since then, 1,245 more people have become monthly donors!
 Victoria's most recent donation supported Khoeun, a man from Cambodia, to fund cataract surgery.

 Victoria has funded healthcare for 3 patients in 2 countries.

 Khoeun is a 62-year-old bike mechanic from Cambodia.
 He has six children and three grandchildren, and he enjoys listening to the radio in his free time.
 Five years ago, Khoeun developed a cataract in each eye, causing him blurry vision.
 He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Khoeun learned about our medical partner, Children's Surgical Centre, he traveled for one hour seeking treatment.
 On April 9, doctors will perform a phacoemulsification surgery and an intraocular lens implant in each eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $398 procedure.
 He says, "I hope that after my surgery I will feel better and be able to see clearly so I can help my family and go back to work."